 As your hair’s pigment seemingly evaporates into thin air, you might notice that your favorite makeup and clothing colors no longer look as good on you as they once did.
-That’s because gray hair, whether salt and pepper, silver or pure white, tends to have a cooler undertone, which changes how your tried-and-true color palette works.
-The best way to recapture the contrast: Do a little sleuthing.
-Here, we show you how.
+That’s because gray hair, whether salt and pepper, silver, or pure white, tends to have a cooler undertone, which changes how your tried-and-true color palette works.
+The best way to recapture the contrast is: Do a little sleuthing.

 You likely know your complexion’s undertone — cool or warm — and that will serve you well in determining your best new color matches.
 If you don’t know it, here’s a quick primer: Check the veins on the back of your wrist — are they blue or green?
 Bluish/purplish veins mean your skin has a cool tone, while green veins denote a warm tone.
 If you can’t figure this out, you’re likely neutral — which means you can wear pretty much whatever you want — but you’ll want to consider the following tips to balance your gray anyway.